 This is a super easy artichoke pesto made using marinated artichoke hearts preserved in brine or oil, nuts, garlic, lemon and Parmesan.
-It’s creamy, nutty, savoury and delicious.
+It’s creamy, nutty, savory and delicious.
 Use it as a dip, spread over toast or toss through pasta.
 This recipe is gluten-free and vegetarian (with a dairy-free/vegan option).

 Jump To: ℹ️ Overview | 🛒 Ingredients | 📷 How To Make It | 📹 Watch The Video | 👩🍳 How To Use It | 📝 Full Recipe Card | More Artichoke Recipes

 Artichoke pesto is a yummy and unique twist on the classic basil pesto.
+I’ve made it many times for antipasto platters and summer picnics and it’s always a hit, probably because it’s quite unique.

-This artichoke pesto stores well in the refrigerator, so you can enjoy a batch throughout a week or two.
+This pesto stores well in the refrigerator, so you can enjoy a batch throughout a week or two.
 It’s vegetarian friendly and gluten-free.
 I have provided a Paleo-friendly, vegan swaps in the recipe notes.
+So, grab your food processor, and a jar of artichokes and let’s make this delicious pesto!

 You Will Need

-Here is what you’ll need for artichoke recipe.
+Here is what you’ll need for artichoke pesto recipe.
 Find the full measurements in the recipe card below.

 - Marinated artichoke hearts – these can be marinated in brine or in olive oil, like these ones.